Guidance

 documentation-url

-Each entry in the local plan dataset should link to a documentation webpage that includes the information in the entry as well as links to where this data may be downloaded, and any other supporting documents.
-Where there are several local plans listed on a single webpage, you can use an anchor link (fragment identifier) to make the URL for each plan unique.
-For example:
+If there are several plans listed on a single webpage, you can use an anchor link (fragment identifier) to make the documentation-url value for each plan unique.

 • https://eastcambs.gov.uk/planning-and-building-control/planning-policy-and-guidance/adopted-local-plan/local-plan